Luis Olmo: Mexican League

 Despite his strong 1945 season, the return of players from World War II service meant stiff competition for the Dodgers' outfield.
 Olmo was offered a $6,000 salary for 1946, far from his expectations of a $10,000 contract.
 Instead, he chose to sign with the Rojos del México in the Mexican League, after owner Jorge Pasquel offered him a $20,000 salary; he was later traded to the Azules de Veracruz (also owned by Pasquel).
 In 59 games with Mexico and Veracruz in the 1946 season, Olmo hit .289 and drove in 42 runs.
+In the LBPPR, he led the season in triples with 13.

 Olmo, along with the other so-called "jumpers" who defected to the Mexican League, were suspended for five years by Commissioner of Baseball Happy Chandler; some historians suggest that the departure of a relatively-high-profile player like Olmo was the catalyst for Chandler's crackdown.
 Along with fellow "jumper" and former Dodger Mickey Owen, Olmo applied for reinstatement in 1946 but was denied.
 Instead, he played the 1947 season with Veracruz, hitting .301 in 102 games.

 By 1949, Olmo was reinstated and he returned to the Dodgers, batting .305 in to help win the pennant.